onel/mobilpy/README.rst

 TODO
 ====

 Some things that still need to be done:

 - tests
-- too many dependencies: pyopenssl and pycrypto
-- migrate to pycryptodome (pycrypto is not maintained)
 - add support for: instalements, recurrence
 - maybe add prefilled credit card data payments?